 This course, taught as a 6-hour course on one day or a 12-hour course over two days by Dr. James Kunsman, could be interesting to acupuncturists, physical therapists and others who need to know a lot about human anatomy for their work.
 The format aims to help participants boost their understanding of how the body works, and the ways in which different anomalies and conditions might influence the biomechanics of a subject.
 For those studying or practicing chiropractic, this is a chance to study human anatomy in a laboratory setting and see how the adjustment influences both biomechanics and neurology.

 Also in February, Life West’s Hayward campus will host a CE Saturday on Saturday, Feb.
 23. This is an opportunity to earn all required live CE hours in one go, taught by chiropractors with Life West connections, and the event features two classes that are new this year:

-- X-Ray: Radiographic Evaluation for Optimal Potential of the Spine, with Dr. Brian Gatterman, DACBSP
+- X-Ray: Radiographic Evaluation for Optimal Potential of the Spine, with Dr. Bryan Gatterman, DACBSP

 - Toddler Adjusting for the Practicing Chiropractor, with Dr. Geraldine Mulhall-Wright

 The CE Saturday also includes a course on Ethics, Law & Preventing HIPAA Audits in a Social Media World, with Dr. Michelle Massa.